um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

 ~~~~~~

 When using the JupyterHub, you need to be clear that there are three things you need to turn off:
 1. Close Notebook File - After saving, press ``File`` in the menu bar and choose ``Close and Halt``.
 2. Stop Notebook Server - Click the ``Control Panel`` button at the top-right corner and press ``Stop My Notebook Server``.
 3. Logout from JupyterHub - Click the ``Logout from JupyterHub`` button at the top-right corner.

 .. warning::
-   If you only Logout from JupyterHub without stopping the Notebook Server first,
+   If you only logout from JupyterHub without stopping the Notebook Server first,
    the Notebook Server will run until the time you set up when starting it.

 Using Jupyter Notebook